 I'm sure that they have plenty of engine parts, and that's how they can do it.
 Enough parts to build an engine, but they don't have to stock a crate engine any more than they have to "stock" a completed car.
 LOL

 Mopar Front Brace.
 Petty 4pt Rear Brace.
 Mopar Stage One Lowering Springs.
 Flowmaster Force II Exhaust, '11 Charger Intake Tube, SRT Air Box, BT Catch Can and nose emblem.
-Mopar Hemi Orange Engine Cover, "T" Shifter, Door Sills, and Trunk Mat.
-Tinted windows, and R/T by Jina's on the Headrests.
+Mopar Hemi Orange Engine Cover, "T" Shifter, Door Sills, Bright Pedals and Trunk Mat.
+Tinted windows, and custom embroidered R/T on the Headrests.

 The AutoGuide.com network consists of the largest network of enthusiast-owned enthusiast-operated automotive communities.